mutating/dirstree/README.md

 ## Filtering

 Iterating through the files in the directory, you may not want to view all files, but only files of a certain type.
 To do this, ignore all other files.
 How to do it?
-There are 2 ways:
+There are 3 ways:

 - Bypass only files with the specified [extensions](https://en.wikipedia.org/wiki/Filename_extension), such as `.txt`, `.doc`, or `.py`.
 - Bypass files whose paths follow a specific text pattern.
+- Use an arbitrary function to determine whether you need each specific path or not.

 To select a specific method, you need to pass a specific parameter when creating the crawler object.
 Of course, all the methods can be combined with each other.